NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ## Customizing Hardhat Network's behavior

 Once you've got local instances of mainnet protocols, setting them in the specific state your tests need is likely the next step.
-Hardhat provides several RPC methods that let you modify anything about an address.
+Hardhat Network provides several RPC methods to help you with this.

 ### Impersonating accounts